cplmakerlab/cplmakerlab.github.io/_slidedecks/write-a-resume-using-google-docs.md

     background_color: '#fdffb0'
     background_image:
     background_size: cover
-  - title: WHAT IS A RESUME?
+  - title: What is a resume?
     content_markdown: |-
-      WHAT IS A RESUME?
+      What is a resume?

       * A document meant to show your work experience.&nbsp;
       * Generally written using Google Drive or Microsoft Word.